olabacker/blogposts/221010-Memory leak fixing in .NET.md

 ## Stack vs Heap allocation

-Whilst many developers know the difference of datatypes being stored on either the heap or stack depending on different
+Whilst many developers know the difference of datatypes being stored on either the heap or stack depending on different factors there are some things which are not as obvious.

 |Type        |Allocation    |
 | -----------|--------------